 The Languages Department at Silverdale has a proud history: the school was originally a specialist language college and our excellent National Modern Languages School Centred Initial Teacher Training (NML SCITT) Hub is the only national teacher-training course in modern languages in the UK.

-The department is based in six classrooms, all of which have interactive whiteboards, and has regular access to a well-equipped computer room with individual headphones.
-We have the latest textbooks, independent study packs and DVDs.
-In addition, we subscribe to a number of excellent language websites and use a wide range of interactive resources which students can access at home.
+The department is based in six classrooms, all of which have interactive whiteboards.
+Students also have regular access to a state of the art languages laboratory.
+We subscribe to a number of excellent languages websites and use a wide range of interactive resources which students can access in lessons and at home.
 We also offer a wide selection of magazines and films.

 In the first year of A-level students will study a film, and in the second year they will also study a book.
 Students undertake the listening/writing/reading and speaking exams at the end of the second year.
 All students will complete an internal transition exam at the end of Year 12.